island-is/island.is/README.md

 ## Working in the monorepo

+### Development server

+Run `yarn start web` for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+### Build

+Run `yarn build web` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

+### Running unit tests

+Run `yarn test web` to execute the unit tests via [Jest](https://jestjs.io).

+Run `yarn affected:test` to execute the unit tests affected by a change.

+### Running end-to-end tests

+Run `yarn e2e web-e2e` to execute end-to-end tests via [Cypress](https://www.cypress.io).

+Run `yarn affected:e2e` to execute the end-to-end tests affected by a change.

+### Generate a component

+Run `yarn generate @nrwl/react:component MyComponent --project=island-ui` to generate a new component in island-ui.

 ### Generate an application

 Run `yarn generate @nrwl/react:app my-app` to generate a simple React application.